Matchings in 3-uniform hypergraphs: Introduction

 Given an $r$-uniform hypergraph $H$ and distinct vertices $v_1, \dots , v_{\ell} \in V(H)$ (where $1 \leq \ell \leq r-1$) we define $d_H (v_1, \dots , v_{\ell})$ to be the number of edges containing each of $v_1, \dots , v_{\ell}$.
 The \emph{minimum $\ell$-degree $\delta _{\ell} (H)$} of $H$ is the minimum of $d_H (v_1, \dots , v_{\ell})$ over all $\ell$-element sets of vertices in $H$.
 Of these parameters the two most natural to consider are the \emph{minimum vertex degree} $\delta _1 (H)$ and the \emph{minimum collective degree} or \emph{minimum codegree} $\delta _{r-1} (H)$.
 R\"odl, Ruci\'nski and Szemer\'edi~\cite{rrs} determined the minimum codegree that ensures a perfect matching in an $r$-uniform hypergraph.
 This improved bounds given in~\cite{ko1, rrs2}.
 An $r$-partite version was proved by Aharoni, Georgakopoulos and Spr\"ussel~\cite{ags}.

 Much less is known about minimum vertex degree conditions for perfect matchings in $r$-uniform hypergraphs $H$.
 H\`an, Person and Schacht~\cite{hps} showed that the threshold in the case when $r=3$ is $(1+o(1))\frac{5}{9}\binom{|H|}{2}$.
+(Here, $|H|$ denotes the number of vertices in $H$.)
 This improved an earlier bound given by Daykin and H\"aggkvist~\cite{dayhag}.
-Here we determine the threshold exactly, which answers a question from~\cite{hps}.
+In this paper we determine the threshold exactly, which answers a question from~\cite{hps}.

 \begin{thm} There exists an $n_0 \in \mathbb N$ such that the following holds.
 Suppose that $H$ is a $3$-uniform hypergraph whose order $n \geq n_0$ is divisible by $3$.
 If